Lower School Academics

 - Mathematical Reasoning

 Assessments: Students are given a Saxon baseline assessment at the beginning of the year.
-Assessment is ongoing with quizzes every five days and tests after every ten lessons.
+Assessment is ongoing with tests every five days and lessons every ten.

-For detailed information about mathematical concepts taught at each grade level, explore the Saxon Math Scope and Sequence and Building Blocks Scope and Sequence.
+For detailed information about mathematical concepts taught in K-5, explore the Saxon Math Scope and Sequence and Building Blocks Scope and Sequence.
+For Junior Kindergarten, explore The Creative Curriculum.

-St. Mary’s Academy is proud to offer a rigorous hands-on approach to science for every student.
+St. Mary’s Academy offers a rigorous hands-on approach to science for every student.
 Students experience the adventure and fun of discovering science through inquiry based activities, projects, and investigations that follow the Next Generation Science Standards.

 Our K-2 students participate in Mystery Science, an exciting and motivating program which includes discussion questions, videos, nonfiction reading, and hands-on activities.